 Watts Towers (USA) – description, history, location.
-Exact address, phone number, website.
+The exact address, phone number, website.
 Reviews of tourists, photos and videos.

-The Watts Towers is a vivid example of the fact that in the city of mirrored skyscrapers it is not the skyscrapers that are most interesting, moreover, they are by no means mirrored, but assembled almost from scrap materials.
-The collection of 17 communicating towers up to 30 meters high is somewhat reminiscent of Gaudí’s futuristic buildings – which is not at all accidental: their creator Sabato Rodia was from Italy and managed to bring the sunny mood of his homeland to Los Angeles.
+The Watts Towers is a vivid example of the fact that in the city of mirrored skyscrapers it is not the skyscrapers that are most interesting, moreover, they are by no means mirrored, but collected almost from scrap materials.
+The collection of 17 communicating towers up to 30 meters high is somewhat reminiscent of the futuristic buildings of Gaudí – which is not at all accidental: their creator, Sabato Rodia, was from Italy and managed to bring the sunny mood of his homeland to Los Angeles.

 A bit of history

-Sabato Rodia was born in the Italian town of Serino and moved with his family to the States at the age of 15.
-He spent his youth in ancillary work, and met his maturity as a quarry worker and a track layer.
-In 1921, Rodia acquired a piece of land on the then abandoned territory on the outskirts of Los Angeles and began construction of a structure, which he called in Spanish – Nuestro Pueblo (“our village”).
+Sabato Rodia was born in the Italian town of Serino and moved to the States with his family at the age of 15.
+He spent his youth in ancillary work, and met his maturity as a quarry worker and a track-layer.
+In 1921, Rodia acquired a piece of land on the then abandoned area on the outskirts of Los Angeles and began construction of a structure that he called in Spanish – Nuestro Pueblo (“our village”).
 However, it looked a little like a village in the minds of Sabato’s neighbors: strange wriggling steel structures decorated with improvised materials began to appear on the site: bottle bottoms, glass shards, ceramic tiles and other stuff.
 It is clear that the conservative provincials did not like the exercises of the Italian emigrant, so the creation was often broken.
 However, Rodia did not despair: “I wanted to build something big and I will do it.”
 This is how one of the city’s most recognizable monuments appeared on 107th Street in Los Angeles.